Cops in Mthokozisi Ntumba’s murder in court to apply for bail

 They made their first appearance last week and face charges of murder, three counts of attempted murder as well as defeating the ends of justice.

-The Independent Police Investigative Directorate’s Ndileka Cola said they intent to oppose bail.
+The Independent Police Investigative Directorate’s Ndileka Cola said they intend to oppose bail.

 The four were arrested a few days after Ntumba was shot and killed in Braamfontein during the Wits students protest.